On the Stellar Populations of Galaxies at z=9-11: The Growth of Metals and Stellar Mass at Early Times: Growth of Stellar Mass and Implications on Early Cosmic Star Formation

 As described in the Introduction, \citet[][see also \citealt{hashimoto18}]{laporte21} study six $z\sim9-10$ galaxies (out of which 3 have a spectroscopic redshift) and perform the SED modeling with \texttt{BAGPIPES} \citep{carnall18}, assuming a fixed \citet{calzetti00} attenuation law and model emission lines self-consistently.
-They investigate four different SFH prescriptions (delayed, exponential, constant, or burst-like), where the best fit always obtained for the delayed or constant SFH.
-They quote ages of $200-500$ Myr, but those ages do not correspond to mass-weighted ages (or our $t_{\rm 50}$), but to the time since star formation has started.
+They investigate four different SFH prescriptions (delayed, exponential, constant, or burst-like), where the best fit is always obtained for the delayed or constant SFH.
+They quote ages of $200-500$ Myr, but those ages do not correspond to our $t_{\rm 50}$ (or mass-weighted ages), but to the time since star formation has started.
 This could partially explain why these ages are significantly (factor of 10) older than what \citet{stefanon19} found and also a factor of $2-3$ older than what we find with our fiducial continuity prior ($\sim150$ Myr).
-As \citet{laporte21} discuss in their paper, a more meaningful measure than the beginning of star formation is the fraction of the observed stellar mass that was formed prior to a certain redshift, which we discus in the next section.
-Finally, the selection of the sample in different works differs significantly: \citet{laporte21} only selected objects with red IRAC [3.6]$-$[4.5] colors at $z >$ 9 (and detection in both bands) to specifically search for older stellar populations, while we do not employ such a cut.
+Indeed, when computing $t_{\rm 20}$ (lookback age at which 20\% of the stellar mass was formed), which is a better tracer of the first star-formation episode, we find a median over the whole sample of $260_{-105}^{+59}~\mathrm{Myr}$ and $265_{-90}^{+58}~\mathrm{Myr}$ for the continuity and Dirichlet priors, respectively.
+These estimates are consistent with the ones inferred by \citet{laporte21}.
+However, we still infer younger $t_{\rm 20}$ when adopting the bursty continuity ($91_{-72}^{+183}~\mathrm{Myr}$) or parametric ($163_{-99}^{+117}~\mathrm{Myr}$) priors.
+An exception is UDS-18697, where the results from all priors are consistent with a very early buildup of stellar mass: most of the mass formed around $z\approx15$ and the mass fraction formed before $z>12$ is $>60\%$ (Figure~\ref{appfig:frac_M_z12}).
+The reason for this is the strong Balmer break (see Figure~\ref{fig:SEDs}, but note that we question the reliability of the IRAC photometry of this object), which can only be explained by older stellar populations.
+This indicates that these age differences between our work and the work by \citet{laporte21} might not only be caused by the different methodologies and definitions, but also because of sample selection.
+Indeed, the selection of the sample in different works differs significantly: \citet{laporte21} only selected objects with red IRAC [3.6]$-$[4.5] colors at $z >$ 9 (and detection in both bands) to specifically search for older stellar populations, while we do not employ such a cut.
+Importantly, we do not claim that we can rule out old ages; we claim that our current data cannot unambiguously confirm old ages in all galaxies in our sample.